Narigo/keepass-diff/README.md

 may want to disable the terminal colors.
 You can do so with the `--no-color` or `-C` option.

+### Obfuscate passwords in output

+`keepass-diff` usually shows changed passwords.
+If you need it to obfuscate these protected fields, use `--mask-passwords` (or `-m`) to show `***` instead of the real passwords.
+Be aware that the output can show a changed line without actual visible changes in the output then.

 `--help` yields:

 ```
-keepass-diff 1.1.4
-Joern Bernhardt <joern.bernhardt@googlemail.com>
 This CLI-tool reads two Keepass (.kdbx) files and prints their differences.

-USAGE:
-    keepass-diff [OPTIONS] <INPUT-A> <INPUT-B>
+Usage: keepass-diff [OPTIONS] <INPUT-A> <INPUT-B>

-ARGS:
+Arguments:
   <INPUT-A>  Sets the first file
   <INPUT-B>  Sets the second file

-OPTIONS:
+Options:
   -C, --no-color                 Disables color output
-    -h, --help                       Print help information
-        --keyfile-a <keyfile-a>      Sets the key file for the first file
-        --keyfile-b <keyfile-b>      Sets the key file for the second file
-        --keyfiles <keyfiles>        Sets the same key file for both files (keyfile-a and keyfile-b would take precedence if set as well)
-        --no-password-a              Sets no password for the first file (and will not ask for it)
-        --no-password-b              Sets no password for the second file (and will not ask for it)
-        --no-passwords               Sets no password for both files (and will not ask for both files)
+  -v, --verbose                  Enables verbose output
+  -m, --mask-passwords           Enables verbose output
       --password-a <password-a>  Sets the password for the first file (will be asked for if omitted)
       --password-b <password-b>  Sets the password for the second file (will be asked for if omitted)
       --passwords <passwords>    Sets the password for both files (if it's the same for both files)
       --same-password            Asks for password only once, and tries to open both files with it
-    -v, --verbose                    Enables verbose output
+      --no-password-a            Sets no password for the first file (and will not ask for it)
+      --no-password-b            Sets no password for the second file (and will not ask for it)
+      --no-passwords             Sets no password for both files (and will not ask for both files)
+      --keyfile-a <keyfile-a>    Sets the key file for the first file
+      --keyfile-b <keyfile-b>    Sets the key file for the second file
+      --keyfiles <keyfiles>      Sets the same key file for both files (keyfile-a and keyfile-b would take
+                                 precedence if set as well)
+  -h, --help                     Print help
-    -V, --version                    Print version information
+  -V, --version                  Print version
 ```

 ## Used libraries: